 Symptoms of deficiency: A deficiency is very uncommon but may cause excessive amounts of potassium to be lost and low blood pressure.

-Function: A very important macromineral that is contained in our bones.
+: A very important macromineral that is contained in our bones.
 It is needed to convert blood sugar into energy, control muscle and nerve function, maintain a normal heart rhythm and blood clotting.
 Research has proved that magnesium protects and treats heart disease, lowers high blood pressure, can ease asthma attacks and PMS in women.

-Sources: Whole grains, green leafy vegetables, shellfish, nuts and bananas.
+: Whole grains, green leafy vegetables, shellfish

-Symptoms of deficiency: The risk of heart disease and diabetes is increased and can also cause heartbeat irregularities, confusion, muscle cramps and kidney stones.
+: The risk of heart disease and diabetes is increased and can also cause heartbeat irregularities, confusion, muscle cramps and kidney stones.

 Function: Phosphorous is another important mineral involved in the formation and maintenance of strong and healthy bones and teeth.
 It also helps to supply energy to every cell in the body and is needed to absorb a number of vitamins.

 Sources: meat, poultry, fish, milk, cheese, nuts, seeds and whole grains.

 Symptoms of deficiency: A deficiency in phosphorous is fairly rare, however, symptoms would include weak and painful bones and teeth, stiff joints, tiredness and a loss of calcium from the body.

 Function: Potassium, along with sodium, works to regulate fluid in the body.
 Potassium also helps to maintain a regular heartbeat and low blood pressure and enables glucose in the body to be converted to glycogen, a storable form of energy.